Venture Capital Key Findings

-For a deeper look into the performance of Q1 as well as the trends uncovered in 2020, the Canadian private capital industry will be gathering for CVCA’s Invest Canada ’21 on June 8 and 9.
-This year, there are several expert-led panels dedicated to exploring current themes including behind the IPO boom, the increase in SPACs, and industry and investment perspectives featuring Kewsong Lee, CEO, The Carlyle Group.
+For a deeper look into the performance of Q1 as well as the trends uncovered in 2021, the Canadian private capital industry will be gathering for CVCA’s Invest Canada ’22 from May 25 – 27 in Ottawa.
+This year, there are several expert-led panels dedicated to exploring current themes.
 For more information, visit the Invest Canada website.

 Files in this Report